 The Chevrolet Detroit Grand Prix presented by Lear will be hosted on Belle Isle, June 3-5, 2022.
-The event will feature the cars of the NTT INDYCAR SERIES racing in the Chevrolet INDYCAR Grand Prix, the IMSA WeatherTech SportsCar Championship and the Indy Lights Series.
+The event will feature the cars of the NTT INDYCAR SERIES racing in the Chevrolet INDYCAR Grand Prix, the IMSA WeatherTech SportsCar Championship, Indy Lights Presented by Cooper Tires and Masters Endurance Legends USA.
 The event is collectively referred to as the Chevrolet Detroit Grand Prix presented by Lear.

 Friday-Sunday, June 3-5, 2022

 The Raceway at Belle Isle Park Street Circuit

 The first Detroit Grand Prix was in 1982 and it started as a Formula One race through the streets of downtown Detroit before becoming a CART-sanctioned race in 1989.
 The race moved to Belle Isle in 1992 continuing under the CART/Champ Car banner until 2001.
 After the success of the Super Bowl in Detroit in 2006, Roger Penske and the Downtown Detroit Partnership (DDP) teamed up to bring an annual national sporting event to the city of Detroit and spearheaded the return of the Grand Prix in 2007 on Belle Isle.
 After challenging economic times delayed the event after the 2008 season, the Grand Prix returned in 2012 with Chevrolet as the title sponsor of the event and the current promotional group as a subsidiary of the DDP.
 The 2019 event marked the 30th Grand Prix in Detroit's history.
 The event was not held in 2020 due to the COVID-19 pandemic, but returned in 2021 with limited attendance due to health and safety protocols in place for the event.

 WINNERS IN THE RETURN OF THE DETROIT GRAND PRIX: